-International commercial arbitration now exists in an information age, where access to material about virtually everything is a mere click away.
-For arbitration, this means its users demand more and more data on the process, the arbitrators and their decisions, than ever before.
-There is uncertainty as to whether the current practices in international commercial arbitration will remain satisfactory to users as time goes on.3) Indeed, the 2018 QMUL survey results confirmed that participants would like to "have access to arbitrators' previous awards, know more about their approach to procedural and substantive issues and have a clear picture of their availability to take on new cases."4) Evidently, the issue of transparency is yet to be adequately addressed.
+A core component of this evolution requires international commercial arbitration to adapt to the information age, where access to material about virtually everything is a mere click away.
+For arbitration, this means its users demand more data on the process, the arbitrators and their decisions, than ever before.
+There is uncertainty as to whether the current practices in international commercial arbitration will remain satisfactory to users as time goes on.8 Indeed, the 2018 QMUL survey results confirmed that participants would like to "have access to arbitrators' previous awards, know more about their approach to procedural and substantive issues and have a clear picture of their availability to take on new cases."9 Evidently, the issue of transparency is yet to be adequately addressed.
 To retain its position as the preferred method of international dispute resolution, arbitration must not only respond to these calls for transparency, but do so in a way that promotes efficiency, thus increasing the legitimacy of the overall process.

-I propose to discuss the interplay between transparency and efficiency by addressing three key topics.
+This paper will discuss the interplay between transparency and efficiency by addressing three key topics.
 First, the publication of arbitral awards as a mechanism for improving transparency and efficiency.
-I will then consider areas in need of elucidation with respect to arbitral procedure, which is often only known to the participants of each arbitration.
-Finally, I will turn to arbitrators themselves and the need for more objective material on their capabilities, as efficiency is inherently linked with arbitrator performance.
-But prior to doing so, it is important to pause momentarily to understand the fundamental difference between commercial arbitration, which is generally between two private parties (albeit sometimes between private parties and states) on the one hand and ISDS on the other.
+It will then consider areas in need of elucidation with respect to arbitral procedure, which is often only known to the participants of each arbitration.
+Finally, the role arbitrators themselves will be considered, particularly the need for more objective material on their capabilities, as efficiency is directly linked to arbitrator performance.
+The relevant starting point in this analysis requires an understanding of the fundamental difference between commercial arbitration, which is generally between two private parties (albeit sometimes between private parties and states) on the one hand and ISDS on the other.

-1.1 Differences between ISDS and ICA
+A. Differences between ISDS and ICA

-The process that has been adopted to-date in ISDS has followed processes akin to those generally used in commercial arbitration and thus some of the criticisms
+The process that has been adopted to-date in ISDS has followed processes akin to those generally used in commercial arbitration.
+It follows that some of the criticisms in the ISDS debate are framed around procedures that are commonly adopted in international commercial arbitration.